Crio-Bytes/Miscellaneous/Fetching data over FakeJSON/README.md

 ## Activity 3: Display content to the user's screen

-We were always used the "Logcat Terminal" to see the response.
+We have always used the "Logcat Terminal" to see the response.
 What if the response is required to show the details to the user?
 I mean to say that you was successfully fetching the data and see the response in "Logcat Terminal".
 Now it's time to show the details to the user by creating a beautiful UI/LAYOUT of the app.
 There are some reference links which will helps you for sure.<br/><br/>
 Reference:<br/>
 [How to show the fetching data to the user via TextView](https://developer.android.com/reference/android/widget/TextView)<br/>